Hoosat-Oy/hoominer/README.md

-# hoominer
+# Hoominer
-Hoominer is Hoosat Oy's closed source miner for CPU/GPU mining.
+Hoominer is Hoosat Networks closed source miner for CPU/GPU mining.
+Currently supports only Hoohash algorithm which is open source algorithm based on kHeavyHash.